noor-math/noor-math.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Department of Mathematics & Statistics, Texas Tech University
+  - name: Department of Mathematics & Statistics, Texas Tech University, USA
     url: https://www.depts.ttu.edu/math/

 # Short bio (displayed in user profile at end of posts)